SymbioticLab/Oort/README.md

 This will produce plots close to Figure 17 (`figure/ref/figure17a.pdf` and `figure/ref/figure17b.pdf`) on page 12 of the paper.
 You might notice some variation compared to the original figure as we removed a few long-running queries.

 Note: To save reviewers time, `python plot_figure17.py -k` will only run and plot the lines for Kuiper.
-We hope the runtime will convince you that MILP is extremly slow :).
+We hope the runtime will convince you that MILP is extremely slow :).

 # Repo Structure

 ```
 Repo Root
 |---- Training
+    |---- evals     # Submit/terminate training jobs
+        |---- configs   # Configuration examples
 |---- Testing
 |---- Data
        |---- download.sh   # Download all datasets